 Consequences for Your 3rd OWI Offense in Madison

 Being charged with a DUI for a third time in Dane County or anywhere else in Wisconsin should not be taken lightly.
-According to the Wisconsin state police, an arrest for a 3rd DUI makes you a repeat offender and the charges you’ll face will be much greater than what they were for your first or second offense DUI charges.
+According to Wisconsin statutes, a conviction for a 3rd DUI makes you a repeat offender and the charges you’ll face will be much greater than what they were for your first or second offense DUI charges.

-It is WAY More than Just a Ticket
+It is MUCH More than Just a Ticket